sudeeprp/default-coding/data-types-variables.md

 ## The problem of Equality

-The equality operator often leads to un-intentional mistakes.
+The equality operator often leads to unintentional mistakes.
 In this section, we look at equality-checks of strings and floating-point decimals.

 ### Comparison of String objects in Java